-One of the subsidiaries has a bank loan amounting to € 399,360 (2022: € 469,302).
+One of the subsidiaries has a bank loan amounting to \in 326,244 (2023: \in 399,360).
 The loan is secured by a general hypothec over the subsidiary's assets, by a special hypothec over property owned by the subsidiary, by pledges taken over various insurance policies, by guarantees of the parent company, and by personal guarantees of the directors.
-It bears interest at 4% per annum and is repayable by monthly instalments of € 7,409 inclusive of interest.
-After expiry of a fixed-rate period of four years, the loan is repayable by monthly instalments of € 7,551.
+It bears interest at 4% per annum and is repayable by monthly instalments of \in 7,409 inclusive of interest.
+After expiry of a fixed-rate period of four years, the loan is repayable by monthly instalments of \in 7,551.

-The company has a bank loan amounting to € 650,000.
-The utilised amount as at year end amounted to € 314,148.
-The unutilised amount was withdrawn by the company after year end.
-The loan is secured by guarantees given by the parent company and a subsidiary.
-It bears interest at 3% per annum and is repayable by monthly instalments of € 5,800 inclusive of interest.
-Furthermore, the loan has a moratorium of one year from drawdown date.
+The company has bank loans amounting to \in 771,759 (2023: \in 314,148).
+Both bank loans have been utilised in full during the year under review.
+The loans are secured by guarantees given by the parent company and a subsidiary.
+Both loans bear interest at 3% per annum and are repayable by monthly instalments of \in 5,800 and \in 1,785 inclusive of interest.